domenukk/35c3bots/CHALLENGES.md

 We _need_ to make sure strings in Wee are also strings in our runtime.
 Apparently attackers got around this and actively exploit us!
 We do not know how.
-Calling out to haxkcsor1, brocowd, kobold.io:
+Calling out to haxxor1, brocrowd, kobold.io,...:
-if anybody can show us how they did it (by calling `assert_string(str: string)`), please, please please submit us the token the VM will produce.
+if anybody can show us how they did it, please, please please submit us the token the VM will produce.
+We added the function `assert_string(str: string)` for your convenience.

 You might get rich - or not.
- It all depends on how we feel like and if you reach our technical support or just 1st level.
+It depends a bit on how we feel like and if you reach our technical support or just 1st level.
 Anyway: this is a call to arms and a desperate request, that, we think, is usually called Bugs-Bunny-Program... or something?

 Happy hacking.